Classification of Students

 Grade Point Average (GPA)

 Academic progress at Forsyth Tech is based on a 4.0 cumulative grade point average (GPA) system.
 A final GPA of 2.0 is required for graduation from all programs of study.
 Students accumulate grade points based on grades earned per semester.
 The GPA is determined by dividing grade points earned in courses by the number of semester credit hours attempted.
-The highest grade earned in a course will be used to calculate GPA.
-Grades of withdrawal (W), Audit (AU) or incomplete (I) will be considered as repeat grades but will not be considered as the last grade earned in calculating GPA.
+The last grade earned in a course will be used to calculate GPA.
+Grades of withdrawal (W), withdrawal passing (WP), Audit (AU) or incomplete (I) will be considered as repeat grades but will not be considered as the last grade earned in calculating GPA.

 Academic Forgiveness Policy

 Academic Forgiveness may help those students whose past performance has prevented them from graduating, if their grade point average has improved to a 2.00 or above in recent years, by excluding previously earned grades of F or WF from the student’s GPA.
 In order to apply for academic forgiveness, the student will initiate the process by completing an application for Academic Forgiveness form (available from the Records Office) in a meeting with a Forsyth Tech counselor or advisor.
 The counselor or advisor will discuss the ramifications and alternatives of academic forgiveness with the student.
-(In some cases, the student may be better served by utilizing the College’s individual course repeat policy to retake a previously failed course or for a higher grade rather than invoking the overall academic forgiveness policy.)
+(In some cases, the student may be better served by utilizing the College’s individual course repeat policy to retake a previously failed course or for a higher grade, rather than invoking the overall academic forgiveness policy.)
 After going over the application process with the counselor or advisor, the student will sign the form to indicate understanding of the policy and process.
-If the student then wishes to carry the request forward, the student will meet with the vice president of Student Services for a second review and discussion of the application and its impact.
-Upon approval by the vice president, the application will be forwarded to the director of Records to verify that the criteria have been met.
-After verifying that all the conditions for applying the academic forgiveness policy to the student’s record have been satisfied, the Records Office will update the student’s transcript to reflect the recalculated GPA based on academic forgiveness of prior F and/or WF grades.
+If the student then wishes to carry the request forward, the student will meet with the dean of Enrollment and Student Services for a second review and discussion of the application and its impact.
+Upon approval by the dean, the application will be forwarded to the director of Records to verify that the criteria have been met; after verifying that all the conditions for applying the academic forgiveness policy to the student’s record have been satisfied, the Records Office will update the student’s transcript to reflect the recalculated GPA based on academic forgiveness of prior F and/or WF grades.

 Conditions for the application of the academic forgiveness policy: